BanFunDamn/hobby_codes/README.md

 - This program creates a file that contains the list of bookmark, but the words got encrypted (in very easy way) so other people can't see what page you got saved.
 - Don't you sometimes wanna hide even the name of bookmarks from others?<br>This is to save but hide those bookmarks!
 (Don't feel whenever be safe!
 Others can easily see when you opened the page in brower! <- Nobody should misunderstand this but I just wanted to make sure)

+## CheckComicUpdate
+- This program checkes the updates of niconico manga web site.
+- For now, it only shows which site got updates, but I am trying to announce which exact manga is updated.

 ## PasswordMaker
-* This program will automatically create an password.
+- This program will automatically create an password.
-* There are options like below:
+- There are options like below:
-  * Length of password
+  - Length of password
-  * Style of password could be chosen from below:
+  - Style of password could be chosen from below:
     1. Only Numbers
     2. Numbers and Alphabets (Lowercases)
     3. Numbers and Alphabets (both Upper and Lower)
     4. Numbers, Alphabets, and Symbol
-* By this program, you could only use period for symbol now.
+- By this program, you could only use period for symbol now.
   - I will add more symbol if necessary.